-A shared F1-U tunnel is used between the gNB-CU and the gNB-DU for PTM transmission of a MRB, and for the data transmission of a split MRB.
+A shared F1-U tunnel is used between the gNB-CU and the gNB-DU forMRB with PTM transmission.
+UE dedicated F1-U tunnels are used between the gNB-CU and the gNB-DU for data transmission of PTP retransmission and PTP forwarding of an MRB.
+For an MRB configured with PTP only transmission either a shared F1-U or a UE dedicated F1-U tunnel is used, dependent on the lower layer configuration.
 The gNB-DU assigns the DL GTP-U TEID and provides it to the gNB-CU.
 If E1 is deployed the gNB-CU-CP forwards it to the gNB-CU-UP.